TARGENE/TMLE.jl/docs/src/index.md

 We need to define 2 estimators for the nuisance parameters, usually this is done using the Stack but here because we know the generating process we can cheat a bit.
 We will use a Logistic Classifier for p(T|W) and a Constant Regressor for p(Y|W, T).
+This means one estimator is well specified and the other not.
 The target is continuous thus we will use a Linear regression model for the fluctuation.
 This is done by specifying a Normal distribution for the Generalized Linear Model.